Considering Law School?

 ABA Skill Set

 The American Bar Association (ABA) has an entire section of useful information for pre-law students preparing for law school: https://www.americanbar.org/groups/legal_education/resources/pre_law.html.
-These skills are integrated into all Stanford majors and courses and include:
+These skills are integrated into Stanford majors and courses across the curriculum and include:

 - Problem solving